-Holly Sonders Flaunts Prominent Cleavage In NSFW Pic As She Nestles A Bottle In A ‘Very Creative’ Way
+Holly Sonders Flaunts Prominent Cleavage In NSFW Pic As She Nestles A Bottle In A 'Very Creative' Way

 Holly Sonders delivered a scorching snap on her Instagram feed today.
-The former Golf channel host tantalized her 545,000 followers to a fresh social media share where she left very little to the imagination.
+The former Golf Channel host tantalized her 545,000 followers to a fresh social media share where she left very little to the imagination.
 She sparked their imaginations when she used a bottle in a rather creative way.

 The NSFW image showed the brunette bombshell in a half-squatting position as she slightly bent her knees as the edge of her booty grazed the counter.
 Holly was in a white and airy kitchen with plenty of ambient light.
 She opened her thighs wide, showing off her muscular legs.

 Holly tilted her entire upper body to the side as she placed one hand on her drink.
-With the other, she held a nearly empty bottle of Jack Daniels.
-The beauty placed the bottle’s neck between her breasts, drawing attention to her prominent cleavage.
+With the other, she held a nearly empty bottle of Jack Daniel's.
+The beauty placed the bottle's neck between her breasts, drawing attention to her prominent cleavage.

 The model angled her chin to the side and peered at her captive audience from the corner of her eyes.
 Holly pouted her full lips and focused her smoldering gaze on the lens.